ebjornset/DryGen/docs/verbs/mermaid-class-diagram-from-json-schema.md

 #tree-shaking-roots: # List of string
 #-
 ```
-{% include notification.html
+{% include notification.html status="is-dark"
-message="You can generate the same template your self with the command `dry-gen options-from-commandline --verb mermaid-class-diagram-from-json-schema`."
+message="You can generate the same template your self with the command

+`dry-gen options-from-commandline --verb mermaid-class-diagram-from-json-schema`"
 %}